 A psychiatrist is a physician who specializes in psychiatry, the branch of medicine devoted to the diagnosis, prevention, study, and treatment of mental disorders.
-Psychiatric illnesses are medical conditions that disrupt a person’s thinking, feeling, behavior, ability to relate to others and daily functioning.
+Psychiatric illnesses are medical conditions that disrupt a person’s thinking, feeling, behavior, ability to relate to others, and daily functioning.
 Just as diabetes is a disorder of the pancreas, mental illnesses are medical conditions that often result in a diminished capacity for coping with the ordinary demands of life.
-Serious mental illnesses include major depression, schizophrenia, bipolar disorder, obsessive-compulsive disorder and the addictions.
+Serious mental illnesses include major depression, schizophrenia, bipolar disorder, obsessive-compulsive disorder, and addictions.

-Mental illnesses can affect persons of any age, race, religion or income.
-Mental illnesses are not the result of personal weakness, lack of character or poor upbringing.
+Mental illnesses can affect persons of any age, race, religion, or income.
+Mental illnesses are not the result of personal weakness, lack of character, or poor upbringing.
 Mental illnesses are treatable.
 Most people diagnosed with a serious mental illness can experience relief from their symptoms by actively participating in an individualized treatment plan.

 Here are some important facts about mental illness and recovery:

 - Mental illnesses are biologically-based brain disorders.
-They cannot be overcome through “will power” and are not related to a person’s “character”.
+They cannot be overcome through “willpower” and are not related to a person’s “character”.

 - The World Health Organization estimates that, by 2020, depression will be the leading cause of disability in the world for women and children.